-EEFC Account Overview: Full form, Meaning, Benefits and more
+EEFC Account: Full form, Meaning, Benefits and more

-As we‘ve seen, an Exchange Earners' Foreign Currency (EEFC) account allows exporters to deposit their foreign exchange earnings without converting them to Indian rupees.
-Currently, multiple Authorised Dealer (AD) Category I banks in India offer EEFC accounts including DBS, ICICI, HDFC, Axis Bank and many more.
+EEFC account or EEFC account full form, Exchange Earners Foreign Currency Account, allows exporters to deposit their foreign exchange earnings without converting them to Indian rupees.
+Currently, multiple Authorised Dealer (AD) Category I banks in India offer EEFC account including DBS, ICICI, HDFC, Axis Bank and many more.

 However, it's always a good idea to speak with the bank first to confirm their services.

-Now, let’s take a moment to understand the benefits of EEFC accounts.
+Now, let’s take a moment to understand EEFC account benefits.

 Ability to Hold Funds